 To register (and/or update the registration information of) an API provider domain on the CCF, the AMF from this API provider domain communicates with the CCF over CAPIF-5 interface.
 This means that:

-- This API provider domain shall have an AMF.
+- This API provider domain should have an AMF.

-- The AMF of this API provider domain shall be an authorized user of CCF.
+- The AMF of this API provider domain should be an authorized user of CCF.

 - The AMF security information for CCF to validate the registration request is provisioned by the CAPIF administrator.